 Cosmetic plastic surgery on the rise

-Cosmetic surgeries focus improving aesthetic appeal, symmetry and proportion, Dr. Portschy explained.
-These procedures can include a broad range of operations including breast augmentation, body contouring (i.e. abdominoplasty, arm, thigh, and breast lift), liposuction, surgical facial rejuvenation, and non-surgical rejuvenation, including injectables like Botox and fillers, she said.
+Cosmetic surgeries focus on improving aesthetic appeal, symmetry and proportion, Dr. Portschy explains.
+These procedures can include a broad range of operations including breast augmentation, body contouring (i.e. abdominoplasty, arm, thigh, and breast lift), liposuction, surgical facial rejuvenation, and non-surgical rejuvenation, including injectables like Botox and fillers, she says.
 People seek out Botox and fillers for wrinkles and the latter can also enhance lips and cheeks.

-If you’re interested in undergoing a procedure to boost your confidence now that society is re-opening, Dr. Portschy suggests a few things to consider:
+If you’re interested in undergoing a procedure to boost your confidence, Dr. Portschy suggests a few things to consider:

 - Be sure to have an open conversation with your plastic surgeon.

 - Know the risks and benefits of your desired procedure.
 For high-risk patients, it is not recommended to undergo elective procedures and surgeries.

 - Although not required, it’s recommended to be vaccinated for overall health.

 - Space out appointments with a vaccination to avoid any potential side effects.

 Dr. Portschy says aesthetic plastic surgery is “incredibly rewarding.”

 “I enjoy seeing patients through their journey of transformation,” she says.
 “Being able to see the impact on a patient’s quality of life is one of the main reasons I love doing what I do.”